 It is believed that he appeared in the dream of his colleague Pritam Sing on the 5th day after he went missing and informed him about the sad incidence and asked for his Samadhi to be built in the Chookya Chho area.
 The body was later found under heap of snow as instructed in the dream.
 People believe that the solider still stands guard over them.
 It is said that his crisply ironed uniforms are mysteriously wrinkled at the end of the day.

-Baba Mandir can only be visited as part of a day trip as there is no tourist accommodation available here and night stay is strictly prohibited by Indian army which controls the area.
+Baba Mandir can be visited as part of a day trip as there is no tourist accommodation available here and night stay is strictly prohibited by Indian army which controls the area.
 Most tourists visit this area from Gangtok.
 You can either book a Tsomgo Lake, Baba Mandir trip or you may book a Nathula trip.
-Nathula trip normally covers Tsomgo Lake and Baba Mandir as well but is costs more.
+Nathula trip normally covers Tsomgo Lake and Baba Mandir as well but costs more.
 Nathula cannot be visited on Monday and Tuesday and the number of vehicles allowed is also limited.
 It is less expensive and easier to book Tsomgo, Baba Mandir trip from Gangtok.
 Arguably, this is also the most popular sight seeing option taken by leisure tourists visiting Gangtok.

-If you are visiting the offbeat tour circuit of Dzuluk, Memenchu, Nathang valley, you may visit both the old and new temple easily as they are in the same circuit.
-The Dzuluk are permit normally includes visit to these places and you will not require any special permit.
+If you are visiting the offbeat tour circuit of Dzuluk, Memenchu, Nathang valley (Gnathan Valley), you may visit both the old and new temple easily as they are in the same circuit.
+The Dzuluk area permit normally includes visit to these places.
 Please carry your passport photograph and identity proof such as voter id or passport in order to visit this area.
 You will not get permit unless you can show these documents to the authority.
 At naturebeyond, our tours of Dzuluk and Gnathan valley area includes trip to Baba Mandir when the duration of tour permits a visit.